-All EU and EEA (European Economic Area) citizens and their family members have the right to visit, live or work in Spain.
-For stays of up to 3 months there is no need to register as a resident, or obtain any Spanish documentation unless the you are going to be working, or for example buying a property, in which case you’ll need an NIE.
-After that period, the official line is, that in order to have the right to reside for more than 3 months, you are expected to meet certain conditions, e.g. you are student, have employment or other means to support oneself.
+All EU and EEA (European Economic Area) citizens and their family members have the right to visit, live or work in Spain, and a Spanish residency certificates confirms your status as a resident in Spain.
+For stays of up to 3 months there is no need to register or obtain any Spanish documentation unless you are going to be working, or for example buying a property, in which case you’ll need an NIE.
+After that period, or if you intend to stay more than 3 months, you are expected to register as a resident.